In first game back, Russell Wilson and the Seahawks shut out by the Packers

 But the Seahawks offense was nowhere to be found as Seattle suffered its first shutout in more than 10 years, losing 17-0 to the Packers at Lambeau Field.

-Wilson made what was by all accounts an exceedingly quick recovery from surgery on Oct.
+Wilson made what was by all accounts an exceedingly quick recovery from surgery Oct.
 8 to repair a dislocation and rupture in his right middle finger.

 And the hope was he’d be able to pick up where he left off — he threw 10 touchdowns in the first five games of the season with a career-best 72% completion percentage.